ProgramCrafter/ValkyrienDrive/README.md

 ### RFC

 1. Minecraft version: ~~either 1.7.10, 1.12.2 or latest (1.18-1.19)~~ (started at 1.18.2);
 2. Way of ship storing:
   - in shipyard (remote chunks in same dimension where the ship was built)
-    - shipyard CAN be reached by players without cheating, and that creates significant problems
+    - seems like this is requirement of Valkyrien Skies
   - in separate dimension
     - chunkloading will be hard
   - no block-grid-aligned storage at all